Skip to main content

 Body Asset

 Grain: one row per date × ad × body_text.
-Slice by:
+Slice by: Use it to answer:

 • Which messaging approach wins — benefit, feature, or urgency framing?